Every website development process follows a timeline.

 A website design brief contains key information about the site you’re creating, such as:

-- Deliverables: How will you measure success of the web design?
+How will you measure success of the web design?
 Will it have an impact on key website metrics like time on page, pages per session, or bounce rate once the new design goes live?
+At Clique, we seldom switch up our deliverables and our process doesn’t change dramatically from project to project.
+It comes more into play with the extent of the scope (rounds of revision, etc.).

 You’ll typically need to create a web design brief if you’re asking someone else to do the work— like an agency.
 But if you’re doing your own design in-house, it’s wise to figure out the scope of the project.